Ngcebo-lab/Data/README.md

 This repository contains a Jupyter Notebook for collecting and preprocessing bioactivity data from the PubChem database.
 The workflow utilizes pubchempy to retrieve chemical and biological data, aiding computational drug discovery research.

+Additionally, exploratory data analysis (EDA) is performed by evaluating drug-likeness using Lipinski's Rule of Five and extended drug-like descriptors.

 Features

 Accesses the PubChem database to retrieve bioactivity data.

 Preprocesses collected data for further computational analysis.

+Performs exploratory data analysis (EDA) on drug-like properties.

+Evaluates Lipinski's Rule of Five and extended drug-like descriptors.

 Includes installation and setup instructions for required dependencies.